 Doesn't seem familiar?
 Jump to the "Ultra" help about partial and negative credit.

 You can allow partial and negative credit for Multiple Answer questions.
-Partial credit rewards students whose answers demonstrate incomplete mastery of the material.
+Partial credit rewards students whose answers demonstrate they know some of the material.
 Use negative credit to discourage guessing.
 You can allow negative scores for incorrect answers and for the question.

 You must enable the options to specify partial or negative credit on the Question Settings page to use them for individual questions.
 The option to allow negative scores won't appear unless you selected the option to allow partial credit.